-Because so many different plant genera and species fall under the term ‘succulent’, it is hard to categorically state the needs of all succulents, so we are going to try and establish what works for the majority of succulents.
+Because so many different plant genera, species and hybrids fall under the term ‘succulent’, it is hard to categorically state the needs of all succulents, so we are going to try and establish what works for the majority of succulents.

 So are the majority of succulents cold hardy and what is the lowest temperature most succulents will cope with?

 The majority of succulents are cold hardy but not frost tolerant.
 They will survive temperatures to 0.5C (32.9F) but once the frost starts settling in at the freezing point (0C or 32F) succulents will start getting frost burns.

-The succulents at our nursery (Blue Mountains, west of Sydney, Australia) are grown outdoors all year round.
+The succulents at our nursery (west of Sydney, Australia) are grown outdoors all year round.
 While it can get quite chilly at night and temperatures do get a bit a frosty, the frost never settles for long and rarely reaches below the -2C/ 28.4F mark.

 Cold also has some interesting effects on most succulents.
 The best and brightest colours start showing when temperatures fall below 10C (50F).
 The chill stresses succulents, and so they start growing a little more compact and very colourful.
 If you like Instagram or other social media (or the search engine of your choice) you can search #wintersucculents for some amazing shots of this transformation.

 In mild climates like ours, succulents can pretty much stay outdoors year-round.
 In slightly colder climates where frosts to about -2C (28.4F) are quite frequent through winter and the odd blanket of snow falls (but doesn’t settle for long), succulents can still survive outdoors with the help of a frost cloth.
 This is a very light, white cloth that can be placed on garden succulents or large pots too heavy to be moved every time frost is forecast.

-If you’re growing succulents in a cold climate it is best they are kept in pots so they can be moved indoors or in a greenhouse when it is too cold outside.
+If you’re growing succulents in a cold climate it is best they are kept in pots so they can be moved indoors or in a greenhouse when it gets too cold outside.
 The majority of succulents are not usually too keen on being indoors, and because of the lack of bright light, they may start stretching, losing leaves and rotting.